Obarun/66/doc/66-boot.md

     * `66-dbctl -v${VERBOSITY} -l ${LIVE} -t ${TREE} -u` will bring up all `bundle` and `atomic` services inside of *TREE*.

     * If any of these two commands fail a warning message is sent to sdtout.
-It's the responsability of the administrator to call or not the `ishell` file.
+It is the responsibility of the administrator to call or not the `ishell` file.

 - `rc.shutdown` : this file is called at shudown when the administrator requests the `shutdown`, `halt`, `poweroff` or `reboot` command.
 It invokes a single command: